kevinch/emtalks/pages/posts/layoff.md

 ### Warn leadership of delays

     One of my key projects was ready to be shipped for several months but an important element outside of the engineering scope was blocking its publication.
 At the time, doing all that I was doing on a daily basis as EM, I did not feel the need to communicate this clearly to leadership.
 Wrong again, they might have given me insights on how to proceed or even stepped in to speed up the process.
-This links directly to the first item of this list, in case of doubt ,yell!
+This links directly to the first item of this list, in case of doubt, yell!

 ### Show your work